-A hazardous waste is any solid, liquid, or contained gas that is being disposed of, burned, or recycled, and that is known to be harmful to the human health and the environment when not managed properly.
-Hazardous waste in Crawford County comes from: Households or Business and Commercial places.
+Hazardous waste is any solid, liquid, or contained gas that is being disposed of, burned, or recycled, and that is known to be harmful to human health and the environment when not managed properly.
+Hazardous waste in Crawford County comes from households or business and commercial places.

 Household hazardous waste is accepted free of charge during normal business hours.

-Accepted wastes include: aerosol cans, antifreeze, cleaners, fertilizers, floor car products, glues, gasoline, kerosene, oil based paint, oven cleaner, paint thinner and remover, pesticides, pool chemicals, roofing tar, rust removers, sharps, stains, and varnishes.
+Accepted wastes include aerosol cans, antifreeze, cleaners, fertilizers, floor care products, glues, gasoline, kerosene, oil-based paint, oven cleaner, paint thinner and remover, pesticides, pool chemicals, roofing tar, rust removers, sharps, stains, and varnishes.

 Latex paint is not a hazardous waste.
 You can dispose of latex paint by mixing it with kitty litter or oil dry.
 Once the paint is dry, take the lid off and throw it in with your garbage.

-A hazardous waste is any solid, liquid, or contained gas that is being disposed of, burned, or recycled, and that is known to be harmful to the human health and the environment when not managed properly.
+Hazardous waste is any solid, liquid, or contained gas that is being disposed of, burned, or recycled, and that is known to be harmful to human health and the environment when not managed properly.

 There are three basic requirements to be eligible to participate in the SQG program:

-If your business meets the requirements of a SQG, then:
+If your business meets the requirements of an SQG, then: